 Imamura ordered Adachi to capture the Allied bases at Wau, Bena Bena and Mt Hagen and, to support these operations, Imperial General Headquarters transferred Lieutenant General Einosuke Sudo’s 7th Air Division from the Netherlands East Indies to New Guinea to become part of Lieutenant General Kumaichi Teramoto’s 4th Air Army which, on 27 July 1943, had been assigned to the 8th Area Army to control Itahana’s 6th Air Division, Sudo’s 7th Air Division, the 14th Air Brigade and a miscellany of other squadrons.
-By June, Adachi had three divisions in New Guinea: Lieutenant General Shigeru Katagiri’s 20th Division recently arrived from the Palau islands group and now located around Madang , Lieutenant General Heisuke Abe’s 41st Division also recently arrived from the Palau islands group and now located round Wewak, and Lieutenant General Hidemitsu Nakano’s 51st Division in now located in the Salamaua area.
+By June, Adachi had three divisions in New Guinea: Lieutenant General Shigeru Katagiri’s 20th Division recently arrived from the Palau islands group and now located around Madang , Lieutenant General Heisuke Abe’s 41st Division also recently arrived from the Palau islands group and now located round Wewak, and Lieutenant General Hidemitsu Nakano’s 51st Division now located in the Salamaua area.
 Adachi thus had some 80,000 men under command, and of his three primary formations only the 51st Division was in contact with Australians.
 Like Blamey, Adachi faced formidable difficulties of transportation and supply just to bring his troops into battle.

-During 1942 the Japanese had established major bases on the north-east coast of North-East New Guinea in the large town of Lae and in the small town of Salamaua some 22 miles (35.5 km) to the south.
+During 1942 the Japanese had established major bases on the north-eastern coast of North-East New Guinea in the large town of Lae and the small town of Salamaua some 22 miles (35.5 km) to the south.
 Salamaua was a staging post for attacks on Port Moresby, such as the Kokoda Track campaign, and when these attacks failed, the Japanese turned the port into a major supply base.
-Logistical considerations meant that the area of Salamaua and Lae area could accommodate a garrison of only 10,000 personnel in the form of 7,500 soldiers and 2,500 sailors.
-The defences were centred on the ‘Okabe’ Detachment, Major General Toru Okabe’s brigade-sized force of Nakano’s 51st Division.
+Logistical considerations meant that the area of Salamaua and Lae could accommodate a garrison of only 10,000 personnel in the form of 7,500 soldiers and 2,500 sailors.
+The defences were centred on the 'Okabe' Detachment, which was Major General Toru Okabe’s brigade-sized force of Nakano’s 51st Division.

 The Australian army had decided to form 'Kanga' Force as a guerrilla unit with the initial task of undertaking a reconnaissance of Japanese troops at Lae and Salamaua, and later of starting a limited offensive to harass and destroy Japanese personnel and equipment in the area.
 With this in mind, the reinforcement platoon of the 1st Independent Company, which had reached Port Moresby by sea and been renamed as the Independent Platoon Port Moresby, was sent to reinforce the NGVR, which was currently the only Allied unit in the area of Wau and Bulolo.

-In May 1942, after the Battle of the Coral Sea had ended the Japanese ‘Re’ and ‘Mo’ (ii) plans to take Milne Bay and Port Moresby from the sea, Blamey and MacArthur, the commanders-in-chief of the Australian forces and the Allied South-West Pacific Area respectively, agreed that it was time to launch the limited offensive on which they had agreed.
+In May 1942, after the Battle of the Coral Sea had ended the Japanese 'Re' and 'Mo' (ii) plans to take Milne Bay and Port Moresby in landings from the sea, Blamey and MacArthur, the commanders-in-chief of the Australian forces and the Allied South-West Pacific Area respectively, agreed that it was time to launch the limited offensive on which they had agreed.
 As part of this offensive, MacArthur requested that ground raids be initiated against Lae and Salamaua to destroy the Japanese bases located there and, if possible, to occupy the airfields.
 On 12 May Fleay was ordered to concentrate his command in the Markham river valley in preparation for a surprise attack on Lae and Salamaua.

-On 23 May, the 2/5th Independent Company reached Wau airfield from Port Moresby, as a reinforcement for ‘Kanga’ Force, by means of the aircraft of the US 21st Troop Carrier Squadron.
-Together with the Independent Platoon Port Moresby and the NGVR, this brought ‘Kanga’ Force up to strength, and as the situation developed the force was ordered to start a limited offensive to harass and destroy Japanese troops and equipment in the area.
-The supplies needed by ‘Kanga’ Force were delivered by air if this was possible, or otherwise shipped to the mouth of the Lakekamu river in small craft, transported up the river to Bulldog in canoes, and then carried over the Bulldog track by native porters.
+On 23 May, the 2/5th Independent Company reached Wau airfield from Port Moresby, as a reinforcement for 'Kanga' Force, by means of the aircraft of the US 21st Troop Carrier Squadron.
+Together with the Independent Platoon Port Moresby and the NGVR, this brought 'Kanga' Force up to strength, and as the situation developed the unit was ordered to begin a limited offensive designed to harass and destroy Japanese troops and equipment in the area.
+The supplies needed by 'Kanga' Force were delivered by air if this was possible, or otherwise shipped to the mouth of the Lakekamu river in small craft, transported up the river to Bulldog in canoes, and then carried over the Bulldog track by native porters.

 By June most of 'Kanga' Force was concentrated at Wau, although there were elements of the 2/1st and 2/5th Companies spread as far as Bulwa, and elements of the NGVR at Mapos.
 The NGVR was still watching the Salamaua sector from Mubo, while other elements were covering the inland routes from the Markham and Wampit rivers.
 As Fleay attempted to juggle his forces and relieve the exhausted NGVR detachments, his orders were clarified and work began on planning a number of raids in the area.
 At this stage it was believed that there were as many as 2,000 Japanese troops at Lae and another 250 at Salamaua.
 Against this 'Kanga' had 700 men, although only 450 were fit for battle.
 Moreover, the requirement to defend the many tracks through the Bulolo valley meant that Fleay was numerically very straitened for the achievement of his mission.